NickHeiner/iberville/README.md

 * Iterative development is your friend
 * Make everything a param that can be tweaked.
 Really interesting algorithms can easily be torpedoed by crappy params.
 * For once, I actually need to slow down and think about what I'm typing.
+* Async is not as helpful here because it's CPU-bound